Pandu2021/-epic-pizza-pasta/Back-End/README.md

 API will be at http://localhost:4000

 PostgreSQL (Docker Compose)
-- User: pizza
+- Configured via `.env` (see `.env.example`: POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB)
-- Password: PgAdmin#Pizza25
+- Ports are bound to localhost only: 127.0.0.1:5432
-- DB name: postgres
+- Prisma uses `DATABASE_URL` which should match the above values

 ### Seed menu data (optional)
 To load initial menu items into PostgreSQL: